 How to publish your charm to Charmhub

 You’ve built your charm.
 You’ve also prepared a nice README file for your charm.
 You are now ready to share it with the world!
-This document shows you how you can publish it to the official charm repository, Charmhub.
+You can of course share it privately, but it’s more effective to share it publicly.
+And you can share it on your own website, but it’s more effective if you share it in a more public forum.
+This document demonstrates how to publish your charm to the official repository of charms, Charmhub.

 Just like initialising and building your charm, publishing your charm can also be easily done using Charmcraft.